Pull to Refresh

 Zone 4 (southern coastal plain)Aug.
 15 – 31Sept.
 1 – Jan.
 1

 WMA seasons are different — each zone's WMA schedule is shorter and more segmented, so pull the WMA listing before hunting public ground.
-Youth deer hunt days for 2026-27 have not been published yet (last season they fell in August/September plus a January Saturday by zone); watch SCDNR for the new digest.
+Youth deer hunt days run on their own zone-by-zone schedule; check the current SCDNR digest for this season's dates.

 02Bag limits and tags